MikeBirdTech/ai-toolkit/README.md

 Use LLMs to research and summarize information from multiple sources

+## ShallowGram

+A local, free alternative to Deepgram using Whisperfile for speech-to-text and Ollama for advanced speech analytics (summarization, sentiment, intent, and topic detection)

 ## Transcription

 Use Whipser and Pyannote to transcript and diarize videos